 Sponsored again by Derby City Council and supported by Enterprise for Education The Big Bang East Midlands saw 1000’s of school children attend the event with their teachers for workshops and shows that encompass STEM in a new light.

-E4E provided a question and answer part of the day for the Derby Competition participants in order to engage with engineers and experts in their field.
-Paul Makinson Deputy Broker fro E4E chaired the session.
+E4E provided a Q & A session for the Derby Competition participants, in order to engage with engineers and experts in their field.
+Paul Makinson Deputy Broker from E4E chaired the session.

 Fruity keyboard micro:bit coding from The Institution of Engineering and Technology, enthused users in the world of musical coding, whilst Fuze used the Hello World Basic code program which then develops quickly onto controlling LEDS and light sensors.

 Institution of Civil Engineers provided their famous bridge to schools activity with the opportunity for students to put construction techniques to the test.
 Ecologists from Atkins explained how vital it is not to disregard animal and plant welfare whilst growing the worlds transport infrastructure, as they provided a workshop entitled Batty about bats!